yunfanY-bot/flight-search/README.md

     cd cs225finalproject

-(If you are on Mac, you may need to remove the .objs file from the directory before running our program)
+(If make command does not succeed, you may need to remove the .objs file from the directory before running our program)

     make
     ./final